dotnet/dotnet-docker/documentation/supported-tags.md

 - [samples](../README.samples.md#full-tag-listing)
 - [Microsoft Artifact Registry](https://mcr.microsoft.com/en-us/catalog?search=dotnet/)

+The terms "fixed version" and "floating version" are used throughout.
+They are defined in [Tag policies](#tag-policies).

 ## Single-platform tags

 These tags reference an image for a single platform (e.g. "Linux Arm64" or "Windows x64").